inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

                                 self)

 The typical way to start the calculation is to explicitly get a handle to the hazard layer and the exposure layer using the two functions ``get_hazard_layer`` and ``get_exposure_layer`` both taking the input list as argument.

 We can also use a built-in function ``get_question`` to paraphrase the selected scenario based on titles of hazard, exposure and impact function.
 See e.g. :ref:`raster_raster` for an example.

 The next typical step is to extract the numerical data to be used.
 All layers have a methods called get_data() and get_geometry() which will return their data as python and numpy structures.
 Their exact return values depend on whether the layer is raster or vector as follows

-InaSAFE layers provide a range of methods for getting information from them.
+|project_name| layers provide a range of methods for getting information from
+them.
 Some of the most important ones for raster data are listed here.
 For the full list, please consult the source documentation

 =================  =============
 Spatial data type  Documentation